Walk to the View!

 The weir marks the head of the River Avon’s navigation, another of Allen’s enterprises.
 By building locks between Bath and Bristol, stone, timber and slate could be transported by boat, a cheaper option than going by road.
 The first cargo arrived in 1727 and marked the start of an economic boom for the city.
 In front of you are Parade Gardens, once an orchard tended by medieval monks from the Abbey, and in 1737 they became formal gardens, popular with Georgian walkers.
 Look up and you will see a picturesque green backdrop of fields and woods, much of which is owned and cared for by the National Trust.
 The unusual shop-lined Pulteney bridge was the first step in the spread of Bath east of the river.
 William Pulteney was the driving force behind the development.
 In order to gain permission to build, he had to provide a water supply for the city from springs on his estate in Bathwick – some of which originate in the meadows you will soon be walking in.

 Continue straight on to the end of Great Pulteney Street.
-Cross the main road at the pedestrian crossings into Sydney Place with the Holburne Museum (free museum with excellent Georgian art collection and pavilion style café) on your L and in 40 m turn L into Sydney Gardens.
+Cross the main road at the pedestrian crossings into Sydney Place with the Holburne Museum (Georgian art collection and pavilion style café, admission applies) on your L and in 40 m turn L into Sydney Gardens.
 Note: during museum opening times, you can enter Sydney Gardens through the museum grounds.

 The Holburne Museum - Remnants of Pulteney's 'New Town'